LIDR-academy/AI4Devs-intro-manomano/reverse-string/reversetring-YCL/prompts.md

 ### Separation of Concerns

 1. Separate the JavaScript into a separate file.
+2. Add documentation to the created JS functions.
-   2.Create a prompt.md file with the instructions I provided, making them readable in code format and in English.
+3. Create a prompt.md file with the instructions I provided, making them readable in code format and in English.